 Going home for Christmas

 Thanks, everyone.
-Thanks for coming and hanging around to hear this second part of the presentation, it’s always good to present to a room where there’s people in it.
+Thanks for coming and hanging around to hear this second part of the presentation, it’s always good to present in a room where there are people in it.

 And I really had to look at them and pay attention to where it was that I was putting my foot which was a little bit weird.
-It didn’t stop me from achieving my five minute kilometre goal, which was something that I was trying to get to for a little while.
-But it was a real bizarre kind of sensation.
+It didn’t stop me from achieving my five-minute kilometer goal, which was something that I was trying to get to for a little while.
+But it was a really bizarre kind of sensation.
 And even though that was happening, I just put it into it being a muscle or something that I’ve done that was out of the ordinary because when I go to work as a, at my property maintenance business, we often leave things that are heavy, and I’m forever consulting my chiropractor to get me fixed and get me back on my feet.
-And, you know, give me working again.
+And, you know, give me work again.

-A change in gait as a symptom of having a stroke.
+A change in gait is a symptom of having a stroke.

 So as the days progress we got to the end of the week.
 And I started to feel a little bit insecure about it now.
 Because the numbness had spread started to go around my hip and I thought maybe I should do something about it, I’ve got some work coming up I don’t want to miss out on my jobs if this thing starts to hurt, I might be on my back and I’m not up for that.